philmayes/midi_maker/README.md

 There are examples of input files in the `data/` directory.

 ### Installation
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install midi_maker..
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install midi_maker.

 ```
 pip install midi_maker